 We are unlikely to get rid of it though.
 Slack is here to stay.

-The price of a safe place to work
+Creating a safe Digital place to work

 So what can we do?
 It is the company’s responsibility to offer a safe place to work for everyone.